igorzig13/psi-planner/README.md

 ### Endpoints and documentation

 By now, you can explore the API endpoints interactively by visiting `http://localhost:8080/swagger-ui.html` while the application is running.

-### About the major project

-Psi Planner is intended to be a way to connect the clients and/or patients with therapists and other Psychology professionals.
-It will allow clinics to register their professionals (self-employed professionals can register themselves), while the final clients can check their schedule and availability, being able to make appointment bookings to therapy sessions, psychological tests and assessments with just a few clicks.
-Professionals will have a centralized dashboard to manage their appointments, schedule and to monitor important metrics to enhance their practice.